 - Review subject eDiary. - Confirm subject's eligibility to continue. - Review smoking status and concomitant medications to ensure adherence to COPD regimen.
-Note time of last dose of short-acting bronchodilator and other COPD medications on source (if <6 hours, visit must be rescheduled). - Record COPD exacerbations and AEs, if any. - Confirm FEV1 baseline stability criteria (see Section 7.1.1.2). - Perform all pre-dose assessments (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform a urine pregnancy test, if applicable - Perform IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Obtain subject treatment assignment information from IWRS.
+Note time of last dose of short-acting bronchodilator and other COPD medications on source (if <6 hours, visit must be rescheduled). - Record COPD exacerbations and AEs, if any. - Confirm FEV1 baseline stability criteria (see Section 7.1.1.2). - Perform all pre-dose assessments (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform a urine pregnancy test, if applicable - Perform IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Obtain subject treatment assignment information from IWRS. - At 15 to 30 minutes prior to dosing, the seal around the study day treatment box is to be opened and the instructions for administration of study drug on the inner flap of the study day treatment box are to be followed.

-- At 15 to 30 minutes prior to dosing, the seal around the study day treatment box is to be opened and the instructions for administration of study drug on the inner flap of the study day treatment box are to be followed. - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.
-These instructions are to be adhered to and are relevant to all study treatment visits. - Subject will administer first dose of newly assigned study drug at the clinic. - Record dose indicator reading (refer to Appendix 6). - Perform all post-dose assessments (see Table 8-1). - Schedule the next visit and ensure that the subject has an adequate supply of study drug and rescue Ventolin HFA.
+- Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.
+These instructions are to be adhered to and are relevant to all study treatment visits. - Subject will administer first dose of newly assigned study drug at the clinic. - Record dose indicator reading (refer to Appendix 8). - Perform all post-dose assessments (see Table 8-1). - Schedule the next visit and ensure that the subject has an adequate supply of study drug and rescue Ventolin HFA.

-8.6 Visit 5 (Day 29 of Treatment Period 2)
+8.6 Visit 7 (Day 29 of Treatment Period 3)

-- Review subject eDiary and dose indicator reading. - Review smoking status and concomitant medications and ensure adherence to COPD regimen.
-Note time of last dose of short-acting bronchodilator and other COPD medications on the source (if <6 hours, reschedule visit). - Collect previously dispensed study medication. - Record COPD exacerbations and AEs, if any. - Perform IC and spirometry assessments (FEV1, FVC, and PEFR). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Obtain a 12-lead ECG (refer to Section 7.2.3) - Perform clinical laboratory testing (refer to Section 7.2.4).
-Please note that when lab results are clinically significant; report the value as an AE. - Perform serum pregnancy test - Conduct a complete physical examination (general appearance, skin, head, eyes, ears, nose, throat, neck [including thyroid], lymph nodes, chest, heart, abdomen, extremities, and nervous system). - Perform all pre-dose assessments (see Table 8-1) - Prior to dosing, site personnel will use IWRS to assign subjects a new kit of blinded study drug medication for in clinic dosing.
+- Review subject eDiary - Review smoking status and concomitant medications and ensure adherence to COPD regimen.
+Note time of last dose of short-acting bronchodilator and other COPD medications on the source (if <6 hours, reschedule visit). - Collect all previously dispensed study medications. - Record COPD exacerbations and AEs, if any. - Perform IC and spirometry assessments (FEV1, FVC, and PEFR). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Obtain a 12-lead ECG (refer to Section 7.2.3) - Perform clinical laboratory testing (refer to Section 7.2.4).
+Please note that when lab results are clinically significant; report the value as an AE. - Perform serum pregnancy test - Conduct a complete physical examination (general appearance, skin, head, eyes, ears, nose, throat, neck [including thyroid], lymph nodes, chest, heart, abdomen, extremities, and nervous system). - Perform all pre-dose assessments (see Table 8-1) - Prior to dosing, site personnel will use IWRS to assign subjects to a new kit of blinded study drug or open-label Spiriva for in-clinic dosing. - Record dose indicator reading (refer to Appendix 8). - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.

-- Record dose indicator reading (refer to Appendix 67). - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration. - Record dose indicator reading (refer to Appendix 6). - Perform all post-dose assessments (see Table 8-1). - Perform all pre-dose assessments for evening dose (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform evening pre-dose IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Subject will administer the evening dose of newly dispensed study drug at the clinic under site supervision. - Perform all post-dose assessments (see Table 8-3). - Collect subject eDiary. - Collect study drug. - Return subject to pre-study or appropriate inhaled maintenance COPD medications. - Schedule telephone Follow-up within 7-14 days.
+- Administer in-clinic study drug from the new assigned kit at the visit. - Perform all post-dose assessments (see Table 8-1). - Perform all pre-dose assessments for evening dose (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform evening pre-dose IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Subject will administer the final dose of newly dispensed blinded study drug at the clinic under site supervision (not for Spiriva). - Perform all post-dose assessments (see Table 8-3). - Collect subject eDiary. - Collect study drug. - Return subject to pre-study or appropriate inhaled maintenance COPD medications. - Schedule telephone Follow-up within 7-14 days.